 It looked like a total dump on the outside.
-The picture I have of the place in the sidebar of this article does not do it justice.
-As it happens, moments before we ended up walking into the Edison Noodle House, I had remarked that we needed to find a hole-in-the-wall, authentic, dumpy-looking place.
+The picture above does not do it justice.
+As it happens, moments before we ended up walking into the Edison Noodle House, I had remarked that we needed to find an authentic, hole-in-the-wall greasy spoon.
 That’s when you know it isn’t going to suck.
 Being in Edison, probably the Asian food mecca of New Jersey, it was as good a place as any to find something authentic.
 But looks were deceiving here.
 On the inside of this small establishment was no dump, but rather a neat, clean dining area.
 It was minimalist—no decor at all—but at a place like this, there isn’t any need.
 Just give me some real Chinese food.
 No chicken and broccoli or General Tso here, my friends.

 Instead, they had quite a crunch to them.
 I’m not kidding when I say there was a snap, crackle, and pop with every chewing motion.
 As for the flavor, there was none to speak of.
 The jellyfish itself had no taste.
 It tasted like what it was prepared with.
 In this case, cucumber and chili.
 I’m not a fan of cucumbers at all, so it was kind of off-putting.
 Imagine that: a plate of jellyfish in front of me and I am complaining about cucumber.
 We both looked at each other with a “that’s interesting” expression.
 We put the rest aside to save for later.
 The strips would end up serving as a nice, unexpected palate cleanser when switching back and forth between dishes.